 This course explores the contest between different historic visions of American Space Policy and their global impacts, including: The Moon landings as peaceful exploration and superpower rivalry; Space Junk and Environmental History; Gender and Race in Space; Diplomacy and the International Space Station; and Popular Culture responses to Space, such as the Star Wars movies.
 Questions underpinning the course include: Why and how did military and civil actors influence US approaches to Space?
 What have been the physical and psychological effects of American Spaceflight globally?
 Students will be able to draw on sources ranging from declassified documents and films to interactive computer simulations, examining the origins of Space Policies which continue to shape the 21st Century.

-15 x 1-hour lectures and 5 x 1-hour seminars over ten weeks as scheduled in MyCampus.
+10 x 1-hour interactive lectures and 10 x 1-hour workshop/seminars over ten weeks as scheduled in MyCampus.
 This is one of the Honours options in History and may not run every year.
-The options that are running this session are available on MyCampus
+The options that are running this session are available on MyCampus.

 Requirements of Entry